"Knowledge and intuition are both necessary. Either one,

 -Tom Lipps

-Pianist, Arranger, Las Vegas
+Pianist, Arranger, Orlando

 I recommend Jazz Arts Studio to you whether you aspire to be a professional or are a dedicated amateur musician.
 I speak as a 60 year old amateur.
 Eric offers a wide range of ways to improve your performance and knowledge of theory.
 He is an extremely effective teacher.
 He hears you perform and focuses you instantly on the strengths and weaknesses of that performance.
 His advice runs across a wide spectrum of skills -- theory, technique, listening, combo skills and motivation.
 Lessons also go beyond the jazz genre.
 I have found work on classical pieces to be a great way to improving jazz improvisation.